dbos-inc/dbos-demo-apps/bank/README.md

 ### Authentication and Authorization

 In Bank, authentication is performed in the frontend via an external Keycloak service, and passed to the backend via JWT tokens and HTTP headers.
-Then, the bank backend verifies the JWT token with Keycloak, extracts user information from HTTP headers, and leverages Operon decorators to declaratively specify authorization rules.
+Especially, authentication and authorization in the backend contains three steps:
+1. Verify the JWT token with Keycloak using a Koa middleware.
+2. Use an Operon authentication middleware to extract user and role information set by the Koa middleware in step 1.
+3. Operon checks the authenticated user and roles against the required roles of the target operation.

 Please read our [Authentication and Authorization](https://docs.dbos.dev/tutorials/authentication-authorization) tutorial for more details.

 The bank backend leverages the `koa-jwt` middleware for JWT verification: